 While there are many treatment options for treating migraines, approximately 6% of patients use Fioricet to control the symptoms.
 In 2018, an estimated 3.2 million prescriptions were issued.
 That’s a significant increase (32% increase) than the number of prescriptions in 2014.

-If you suffer from migraines or someone you know takes Fioricet, keep reading to learn about side effects and risk factors for addiction.
+If you suffer from migraines or someone you know takes Fioricet, keep reading to learn about addiction’s side effects and risk factors.

 Table of Contents